 PayPal has a few policies up its sleeves that prevent both buyers and sellers from fraud, and one such technique is called a ‘PayPal chargeback’, which keeps the interest of buyers in case of any invalid payments.

-But chargebacks have become a common way to fraud merchants and it is exponentially increasing.
+But chargebacks have become a common way to fraud merchants, and it is exponentially increasing.
 So, how to fight a PayPal chargeback in 2023?

 What is a PayPal Chargeback?

-As PayPal quotes it, a chargeback is “initiated by the customers when he/she contacts the payment issuing company to get a refund or payment reversal.
+As PayPal quotes it, a chargeback is “initiated by the customer when he/she contacts the payment issuing company to get a refund or payment reversal.
 With a chargeback, the buyer is disputing a payment made starting either the payment went through unauthorized or when the seller ships an unwanted or damaged product and so on”.